bcwilhite/CmClusterMaintenance/README.md

 Deploy the root folder to you PSModulePath, i.e. CmClusterMaintenance and PowerShell will automatically find/load the module.

+This module/function will Suspend, Stop, Start and Resume a single node with verification for each phase, perform an action which is defined by the specified scriptblock.
+The scriptblock invocation and optional reboot occurs between the Stop and Start Cluster node phase.

 **NOTE:** If a node drain fails, then the function will stop and take no further action for the entire cluster.
 Further cleanup from the failure will be required.

 ## Functions

-* **Invoke-CmClusterMaintenance** Start maintenance on all nodes in a cluster, coordinating node drain and reboot (optional).
+* **Invoke-CmClusterMaintenance** Starts maintenance for each node in a cluster, coordinating node drain and reboot (optional).

 ### Invoke-CmClusterMaintenance